Sparerow1/Notes-of-Building-Windows-Server-2019/README.md

     - Configure Hyper-V replication and failover settings with the first Hyper-V server(WIN2K19-HPV01)
     - Test the sync and failover to see if the VM in HPV01 will copy or fail over to HPV02

-**Troubleshooting**
-##### These will document my struggles in the project and what I did to fix the issue as well as what I learned from troubleshooting